feO2x/Light.GuardClauses/README.md

 }
 ```

 Inspired by [FluentAssertions](https://github.com/dennisdoomen/FluentAssertions), there are many more methods tailored for strings, IComparable<T>, IEnumerable<T>, IEquatable<T>, and IDictionary<T>.
 See a list of all of them [in the release notes](https://github.com/feO2x/Light.GuardClauses/releases) or discover them on the fly through IntelliSense - all the methods are fully documented.
-Just be sure to add the following `using` statement to see the extension methods: `using Light.GuardClauses;`.
+Just be sure to add the following `using` statement at the top of your code files to see the extension methods: `using Light.GuardClauses;`.

 ## Where do I get it?